ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 When your test says "tap the login button," Appium translates that into UIAutomator2 commands that Android understands.
 The app responds as if a real user tapped the screen.

 Appium's cross-platform capability matters when testing both Android and iOS.
-Write your test logic once, configure different drivers for each platform, reuse most of your code.
+Write your test logic once, configure different drivers for each platform, and reuse most of your code.
 For a deeper comparison of testing frameworks, see our guide on Test Automation Frameworks: Playwright, Selenium, Cypress, and Appium Compared.

 Appium architecture diagram showing WebDriverIO, Appium Server, UIAutomator2 driver, and Android device connection flow for mobile test automation